Our Future Path! A plan for a better world!

 An increase in GDP may also come from productivity gains, where the average worker is producing more.
 Productivity gains are good in that they reduce costs for businesses and for consumers, so we want productivity gains.
 However, this also means that fewer workers are needed to produce the same amount of goods and services, and the unemployment rate could then go up.

 An alternative to businesses laying workers off would be for them to reduce each worker's hours.
 If they do that, they should also pay the more productive workers a higher hourly rate so that the workers could potentially earn about the same as they did before, but not need to work as many hours.
-The result should be that the workers could earn about the same as they did before for producing about the same as they did before.
+The result should be that the workers could then earn about the same as they did before for producing about the same as they did before.

 There can be other problems with concentrating too heavily on increasing the GDP without considering how it affects us and our environment.
 For instance, even when some of us benefit from an increasing GDP, many others of us could easily end up being worse off.
 We also could run into problems caused by limits on the currently available resources, and by the complex dynamics of what we need and want, and the amount of time we have available to use and to enjoy more goods and services.